savvieSammie/URL_shortener/README.md

-# todo_app
+# URL_shortener
-A simple To do app built with Django
+A simple URL_shortener built with Django